Illu/Pix/README.md

 If you want to test the app on a simulator running locally, follow these instructions:

 First, you'll need to create or import a `config.ts` file in the `scr` folder, which should export the `firebaseConfig` object.
+Then create or import a `GoogleService-Info.plist` file in the `ios` folder.

 ```bash
 $ cd pix